Lawrence throws 4 TDs, No. 3 Clemson routs Ga Tech 49-21

+ATLANTA — With plenty of family and friends cheering him on, Trevor Lawrence certainly played like a starting quarterback.

+Now, the Clemson Tigers have to decide if it's time to push the talented freshman to the top of the depth chart.

-ATLANTA — Freshman Trevor Lawrence took a leading role in Clemson's quarterback rotation, coming off the bench to throw four touchdown passes as the No. 3 Tigers produced their most complete performance of the season Saturday in a 49-21 rout of Georgia Tech.
+Lawrence claimed a leading role in Clemson's quarterback rotation, coming off the bench to throw four touchdown passes as the No. 3 Tigers romped past Georgia Tech 49-21 on Saturday.

+"I thought I played well," Lawrence said.
+"I don't know what's going to happen.
+I'm just going to keep attacking every week, trying to do all I can to help the team."

 Lawrence finished with 176 yards on 13-of-18 passing for the Tigers (4-0, 1-0 Atlantic Coast Conference), also connecting with Justyn Ross for a 53-yard score , Travis Etienne on a 3-yard touchdown just before halftime and Tee Higgins for a 30-yard TD in the closing minutes.

-Bryant also directed a touchdown drive, winding up 6 of 10 passing for 56 yards.
+"We're going to enjoy it tonight," he insisted.
+"We're not going to set depth charts here in the postgame press conference."

-It was a thoroughly dismal performance by Georgia Tech (1-3, 0-2), even with a couple of garbage-time touchdowns.
-The Yellow Jackets are off to their worst start since 2003 and sure to face increasing questions about Paul Johnson's coaching future.
+It was a thoroughly dismal performance by Georgia Tech (1-3, 0-2), which is off to its worst start since 2003 and sure to face increasing questions about Paul Johnson's coaching future.

 The Yellow Jackets fumbled eight times, recovering seven of them but giving up a touchdown when Clelin Ferrell fell on a loose ball in the end zone for Clemson's first TD .
 The home team completed just three passes and was held to 146 yards on the ground — not even close to its nation-high rushing average of 392.7 coming into the game.